-Mikayla Paolini's practice focuses on regulatory and civil litigation matters involving the health care and life sciences industries.
+Mikayla Paolini's practice focuses on litigation and investigations in the health care and life sciences sectors.
 She has experience representing pharmaceutical companies in state and federal court cases, including a federal securities class action lawsuit.
+Recently, Mikayla helped secure a total defense verdict in Kentucky state court, defeating a multibillion dollar fraud claim.
+She also has experience in investigations before the FTC (Federal Trade Commission), DOJ (Department of Justice), OIG (Office of Inspector General), and state medical boards.

-Her practice involves counseling clients on digital health concerns, such as prescribing constraints, provider licensure, and remote supervision.
-Mikayla also counsels clients in the life sciences sector regarding issues such as compliance with the Federal Food, Drug, and Cosmetic Act and state-level wholesaler licensure.
+On the regulatory side, her practice involves counseling clients on digital health concerns, such as prescribing constraints, provider licensure, and remote supervision.
+Mikayla also counsels clients in the life sciences sector regarding compliance with the Federal Food, Drug, and Cosmetic Act.

 Mikayla maintains an active pro bono practice.
-She currently represents 11 plaintiffs in a Section 1983 claim against the state of New York for unsafe prison conditions arising out of a fire at Sing Sing Correctional Facility.
-She also participates in Jones Day's VetLex initiative, representing veterans appealing disability benefit decisions, and the Her Justice initiative, representing local women in U visa and Violence Against Women Act petitions.
+She participates in Jones Day's VetLex initiative, representing veterans appealing disability benefit decisions, and the Her Justice initiative, representing local women in U visa and Violence Against Women Act petitions.

 Experience